duskpeyl/Diet-Delight-Recipe-App/README.md

 Diet Delight's primary contributors are John Fuentes, Hy Nguyen and Branden Chiem.

-You can access the deployed App at https://diet-delight.netlfy.app/
+You can access the deployed app at https://diet-delight-recipe-app-v8hq.vercel.app/

 ## Github Repository